Kristian Bergström

 Dan Göran Kristian Bergström (born 8 January 1974) is a Swedish former footballer.
-He played for Åtvidabergs FF during the more part of his career.
+He played for Åtvidabergs FF during the most part of his career.
 He won two caps for the Sweden national team in 2001.

 On 1 November 2014, Bergström became the oldest goalscorer in Allsvenskan history when he scored in Åtvidaberg's 2-1 win against Malmö FF, aged 40 years and 297 days.